Cosmic Reionization in the JWST Era: Back to AGNs?: Introduction

-AGNs, on the other hand, are known to leak a large fraction of their hydrogen LyC radiation into the IGM.
+Active galactic nuclei (AGNs), on the other hand, are known to leak a large fraction of their hydrogen LyC radiation into the intergalactic medium (IGM).
 No discernible continuum edge at 1 ryd has been detected in UV-bright, $z<1.5$ quasars \citep[$\bar \tau_{912}<0.01$,][]{Stevans2014}.
-In a large sample of bright SDSS quasars at $3.6\le z\le 4.6$,\footnote{At $z\gta 6$, owing to the opacity of the IGM, the LyC emission cannot be measured directly.}\ \citet{Romano2019} found a lower limit to the mean escape fraction of $\fescH>0.49$.
-This measurement is in agreement with the values obtained for fainter ($\fescH=0.44-1$, \citealt{Grazian2018}) and brighter AGNs ($\fescH=0.75$, \citealt{Cristiani2016}) at similar redshifts.\footnote{Note that all these values are a measurement of the relative escape fraction, the ratio of fractions of leaking ionizing to non-ionizing UV photons, as defined by the cited authors.} {Somewhat lower leakages ($\sim 0.30-0.5$) have been inferred by \citet{Micheva2017} and \citet{Iwata2022}.
+In a large sample of bright Sloan Digital Sky Survey quasars at $3.6\le z\le 4.6$,\footnote{At $z\gta 6$, owing to the opacity of the IGM, the LyC emission cannot be measured directly.}\ \citet{Romano2019} found a lower limit to the mean escape fraction of $\fescH>0.49$.
+This measurement is in agreement with the values obtained for fainter ($\fescH=0.44-1$; \citealt{Grazian2018}) and brighter AGNs ($\fescH=0.75$, \citealt{Cristiani2016}) at similar redshifts.\footnote{Note that all these values are a measurement of the relative escape fraction, the ratio of fractions of leaking ionizing to nonionizing UV photons, as defined by the cited authors.} {Somewhat lower leakages ($\sim 0.30-0.5$) have been inferred by \citet{Micheva2017} and \citet{Iwata2022}.
 Their procedures are based on AGN broadband colors, however, and the derived $\fescH$ values are affected by assumptions on the intrinsic AGN spectra and IGM mean free paths along the specific lines of sight.} AGNs are also characterized by very high LyC production rates.
-In a study of 111 massive star-forming galaxies with and without an AGN at $2.26 < z <4.3$, \citet{Smith2020} found that the stack of 17 AGNs dominated the LyC production by a factor of 10 compared to all 94 galaxies without an AGN.
-We observe that a significant number of AGN candidates has been recently identified in Green Pea galaxies using mid-IR observations \citep{Harish2023}.
+In a study of 111 massive star-forming galaxies with and without an AGN at $2.26 < z <4.3$, \citet{Smith2020} found that a stack of 17 AGNs dominated the LyC production by a factor of 10 compared to all 94 galaxies without an AGN.
+We observe that a significant number of AGN candidates have been recently identified in Green Pea galaxies using mid-IR and X-ray observations \citep{Harish2023,Singha2024}.